polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

 [![3](/assets/images/PyStegMalz/3.png)](/assets/images/PyStegMalz/3.png){: .align-center}

 We can now see they are practically indistinguishable from each other.
 LSB stego works by encoding your text in binary, by using the last digit of the each RGB representation for however many pixels is required.
 This will have a barely noticeable affect on the image, although it will secretly contain a message.
-An astute reader may have noticed that the length of the binary plaintext encoded using LSB must be <= width (in pixels) * height (in pixels) * 3, otherwise there would simply not enough space to encode it.
+An astute reader may have noticed that the length of the binary plaintext encoded using LSB must be <= width (in pixels) * heigthread (in pixels) * 3, otherwise there would simply not enough space to encode it.
 For this reason, it is good practice to choose an image which has fairly large dimensions.

 ## Python implementation